jjlin526/AWS-Services/File-Storage-Services.md

 * Block storage designed to be connected to a single EC2 instance that can scale to support petabytes of data and support multiple volume types based on need.

+### Amazon EBS

+* Enables redundancy within an AZ (durability)
+* Allows users to take snapshots of data (data on a drive attached to EC2 instance can periodically be backed up)
+* Offers encryption of its volumes (does not encrypt by default)
+* Provides multiple volume types:
+   * General purpose SSD
+   * Provisioned IOPS SSD
+   * Throughput optimized HDD
+   * Cold HDD